Meet our Ministers

 Rev. Kate Lore, Social Justice Minister

-When asked to describe the vision of her ministry, she replied: “My desire is nothing less than to bring a message of love and hope to the world.
+When asked to describe the vision of her ministry, she states: “My desire is nothing less than to bring a message of love and hope to the world.
 To do that, we must incorporate the Love deep within us and then learn how to express it in our day-to-day living.
 For when we walk, talk, and breathe our deepest beliefs, we are kind, compassionate and inspiring activists.
-Moreover, when we stay aligned with our spiritual aspirations, we learn the practice of humility and solidarity--knowing that we do not walk alone but are walking with the Eternal One.
-It is from this place that we receive our strength.”
+Moreover, when we stay aligned with our spiritual aspirations, we learn the practice of humility and solidarity--knowing that we do not walk alone but are walking together with the Sacred.
+It is from this deep and interconnected place that we receive our strength.”

-Rev. Lore is a Human Rights Commissioner for the City of Portland and an active member of the Unitarian Universalist Minister's Association (UUMA) and is a Steering Committee member of the Albina Ministerial Alliance (AMA) Coalition for Justice & Police and the Jobs with Justice Worker's Rights Board and is involved in a number of interfaith and ecumenical justice efforts, including Interfaith Movement for Immigrant Justice, New Jim Crow Portland, Don't Shoot Pdx and Occupy Portland.
+Rev. Lore serves as the President of the Pacific Northwest Chapter of the Unitarian Universalist Minister's Association (UUMA) and is a Steering Committee member of the Albina Ministerial Alliance (AMA) Coalition for Justice & Police Reform.
+She is on the Jobs with Justice Worker's Rights Board and is involved in a number of interfaith and ecumenical justice efforts, including Interfaith Movement for Immigrant Justice, New Jim Crow Portland, Don't Shoot Pdx and Occupy Portland.
 Rev. Lore has received several community awards for her work, including the the 2014 Skanner Newspaper's "Drum Beat for Justice" Award, the 2013 NAACP Women’s Leadership Award, the 2013 Ecumenical Ministries of Oregon Award for Justice, and the 2012 Achievement Award from Portland's Coordinating Committee to End Homelessness.
-Rev. Kate Lore has been directing the social justice program since 1998.

 Mark Slegers, Minister of Music